-- Use gate that closes and latches by itself whenever it is opened, and make sure it is on the inside the gate, out of reach of small children.
+- Use a gate that closes and latches by itself whenever it is opened, and make sure the latch is on the pool side of the gate, out of reach of small children.

 - Consider additional barriers, such as automatic door locks to limit access or alarms that will notify you if someone enters the pool area.